-At St George's Central CE Primary School and Nursery, we aim to ensure that parents/carers feel able to approach us.
-Class teachers and the SENDCO are available most nights after school and a time to see them can easily be arranged.
-Class teachers are also available briefly in the mornings as they open classroom doors to let the children in.
+At St George's Central CE Primary School and Nursery, we aim to establish positive relationships with parents/carers.
+Class teachers and/or the SENDCO are available to meet with parents at a mutually convenient time.
+Class teachers may also be available briefly in the mornings as they open classroom doors to let the children in.
 By following the Graduated Approach this means that parents/carers are consulted with and informed of various steps throughout this approach.
 Class teachers review progress and identify targets for children with SEND on a termly basis in collaboration with parents/carers and where appropriate, the SENDCO.
 All children's attainment is reported through a formal annual report at the end of the summer term.
 For some children with SEND, additional information gathered from B Squared assessments are included as part of their annual report